 A massive Google Update hit on 16th January and lasted all weekend.
 The fluctuations in the SERPs were off the charts, as you will see in a moment.
 We saw massive movements, both up and down, and with Google previously indicating it was a Core Algorithm Update (and not Penguin or Panda) webmasters are awash with speculation and complaints.

-Fortunately, this morning, many of the changes seem to have been rolled back which implies that it was testing of some kind.
-That does not mean we will not see similar or different changes in the near future, as they interpret the data from the tests.
+Fortunately, this morning, many of the changes seem to have been rolled back, which implies that it was testing of some kind.
+That does not mean we will not see similar or different changes soon, as they interpret the data from the tests.
 We suspect we will see more volatility over the weeks ahead.

-If you, like us, were constantly checking rankings over the weekend in an attempt to ascertain patterns or other indications to understand the update you will already know that was a waste of time.
-Until the dust settles, and Google ceases this period of testing you should not worry about the volatility too much.
+If you, like us, we’re continually checking rankings over the weekend in an attempt to ascertain patterns or other indications to understand the update, you will already know that was a waste of time.
+Until the dust settles and Google ceases this period of testing, you should not worry about the volatility too much.
 If you have itchy fingers and want to do something, then we recommend reviewing your website for quality issues.

 The SERP Trackers

 Despite a relatively calm day on 15th January, the fluctuations were back with a vengeance on the 16th and 17th of January.

 MozCast seems to show that the previous volatility of last week never stopped and just continued into Saturday (the chart is not updated for the 17th yet).